UN General Assembly: Guterres warns against 'new Cold War' | DW | 22.09.2020

 "We will continue to narrow differences and resolve disputes with others through dialogue and negotiation.
 We will not seek to develop only ourselves or engage in a zero sum game," Xi said.

-Xi also spoke in favor of multilateralism and preserving the international system with the UN at its core.
+Xi also spoke in favor of multilateralism — where multiple countries pursue a common goal — and preserving the international system with the UN at its core.
 "Burying one's head in the sand like an ostrich in the face of economic globalization or trying to fight it with Don Quixote's lance goes against the trend of history," he said.
 "The world will never return to isolation, and no one can sever the ties between countries."

 From September 22 to 26, more than 100 world leaders as well as diplomats and advocates will deliver speeches.
 The event is taking place virtually, for the most part, because of the global coronavirus pandemic that has hampered global travel.